A Dream and a New Dairy Farm in Armenia

 The real work now begins, but we are excited to bring hope, jobs, and God’s love to people’s lives.
 Our team on the ground is researching the best type of cows for this climate and location.
 The cost of one cow is on average about $1500 each.
 The original plan approved by the government is a farm with 42 cows.

-42 cows @ $1500 each = $63,000.
-Would you like to buy a cow?
-We would like to name the cows after the sponsors who buy them!
-An additional $37,000 in startup costs is needed for equipment, fencing, construction, feed, etc. We anticipate about $100,000 will be needed these next few months.
+An additional $37,000 in startup costs is needed for equipment, fencing, construction, feed, etc. We anticipate about $100,000 will be needed.

 We will keep you posted.
 Thank you for praying for this project.
-To support the dairy farm, just write “Armenia” on the enclosed return card or the memo line of your check.
+To support the dairy farm, just write “Armenia” on checkout.